VoidOne-App/VoidOne/README.md

 └── Custom Profile
 ```

-The objective is to allow multiple configurations without unnecessarily modifying the original game installation.
+The objective is to allow multiple configurations without unnecessarily modifying the original installation.

 ---